collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 # Working with Node Clients

-In this tutorial, we will explore how to use _soundworks_ to create clients that run within a _Node.js_ process, opening new possibilities of creating application ouside Web Browsers.
+In this tutorial, we will explore how to use _soundworks_ to create clients that run within a _Node.js_ process, opening new possibilities of creating application outside Web Browsers.

 Indeed, this functionality allows to create applications that can work in screenless embedded hardware, such as the Raspberry Pi, allowing to access some fonctionnalities, such as controlling a motor or a LED, which are hard to achieve in sandboxed environment that are Web browsers.